maricard18/42-transcendence/transcendence.md

 - [ ] `Mandatory` Is the game graphically similar to the original pong?
 - [ ] `Mandatory` Can the users play pong with each other with the same keyboard?
 - [ ] `Mandatory` Are all players playing with the same rules, speed and paddle?
+- [ ] `Mandatory` Is there a a screen with a fast explanation about the game rules?
+- [ ] `Mandatory` When the game is over, there is a end game screen?
 - [ ] `Mandatory` Has the game a tournament system?
 [Go →](#tournament-system)
 - [ ] `Major Module` Has an **AI Opponent** available to play against the user?
 [Go →](#ai-algo)
 - [ ] `Major Module` Can the user play against a **remote player** on the same game?
 [Go →](#remote-multiplayer)